 His theory: In the 1990s there was a surplus of communication and consumption and even the area of social interaction – relationships, conversations, encounters – is now barely experienced as such, but rather begins to blur into a spectacular representation of itself in the Debordian [Guy Debord, French author and filmmaker, d.1994] sense.
 In these days of constant, compulsive Instagram staging, this claim appears all the more comprehensible.
-Bourriaud talks about a “society of extras”, a society in which there is enough and plenty more of everything.
+Bourriaud talks about a “society of extras”.

 Room for inter-human relations